pikaboo/Language/README.md

         [Language setLanguage:newLocale]; <-- just set the language.
 A notification to your app's delegate will be sent if the language has changed

        }

+       of course you would also need to add localizations to your project